-2. Specific parables depicting characteristics of the Lord Jesus, and also things about us that made it necessary for Him to come into the world to save us

-I would guess that there will be few listeners who haven't heard of The Parable of The Good Samaritan in Luke 10:25-37.
-The poor victim of what we would nowadays call a mugging gives a picture of us in our great spiritual need.
-He was absolutely helpless; stripped of his clothing, badly injured, and left half dead.
-This state is gone into in even more detail in the Parable of The Great Feast, in Luke 14:15-24.
-This tells us that those who eventually accepted the invitation to attend the feast came from amongst those who are said to be poor, maimed, lame and blind (Luke 14:21).
-That is, in being poor, they couldn't pay for admission to the feast.
+2. Specific parables depicting characteristics of the Lord Jesus, and also things about us that made it necessary for Him to come into the world to save us helpless; stripped of his clothing, badly injured, and left half dead.
+This state is gone into in even more detail in the Parable of The Great Feast, in Luke 14:15-23.
+This tells us that those who eventually accepted the invitation to attend the feast came from amongst those who are said to be poor, maimed, lame and blind.
+In being poor, they couldn't pay for admission to the feast.
 In being maimed, they couldn't work to qualify for admittance.
 In being lame, they had to be carried there.
 In being blind, they needed guidance, every step of the way.
 Taken together, this is a comprehensive picture of a sinner before he comes to Christ.
-In other words, it is a graphic moral picture of you and me, if we have not yet trusted Christ as our Saviour.
-If we are already the Lord's, let us not forget the pit from which we were digged.
+It is a graphic, moral picture of you and me, if we have not yet trusted Christ as our Saviour.
+If we are already the Lord's, let us not forget the moral pit from which we have been digged.